-The Company's primary objective in liquidity risk management is to ensure adequate funding for its businesses throughout market cycles, including periods of financial stress.
+Liquidity Risk arises when the Group, despite being solvent, is unable to maintain or generate sufficient cash resources to meet its payment obligations as they fall due, or can only do so at materially disadvantageous to its long term stability.
 To achieve this objective the Company regularly monitors liquidity position and maintains an adequate buffer of liquid assets.
 The Company also maintains access to diverse funding sources to meet unforeseen liquidity requirements.
 All statutory and prudent liquidity ratios are monitored against tolerance limits and stress testing is carried out regularly to assess the effectiveness of liquidity management.